 Your friends are questioning your judgment.
 You see, they’ve heard the rumors and believe them.

-Not only is your judgment questioned, but so is your ethics.
+Not only is your judgment questioned, but so are your ethics.

 You stop getting invitations to speak in the synagogues.